HYMOR: An open-source package for global modal, non-modal, and receptivity analysis in high-enthalpy hypersonic vehicles: Abstract

-where $\bm{N}$ denotes the spatial discretization of the Navier--Stokes equations and $\bm{L}$ is the numerical linearization of $\bm{N}$ about the base flow $\bm{q}_0$ computed using finite differences, denoted by $\delta / \delta \bm{q}$.
+where $\bm{N}$ denotes the spatial discretization of the Navier--Stokes equations and $\bm{L}$ is the numerical linearization of $\bm{N}$ about the base flow $\bm{q}_{e,0}$ computed using finite differences, denoted by $\delta / \delta \bm{q}_e$.
 The linearized operator is constructed using the same spatial discretization employed to compute the base flow.
-To compute the base flow $\bm{q}_0$, the code offers the numerical schemes described in section~\ref{sec::Numerical Implementation} to solve the compressible Navier--Stokes equations with any of the available thermochemical models (see section~\ref{sec::Thermochemical and transport models}).
-In the shock-fitting formulation, the perturbation of the shock location is also included within the linearization, represented by the vector $\bm{r}'$ collecting the shock-front displacements in the local normal direction, $ \bm{q}' = \big[\bm{\rho}',\, \bm{(\rho u)}',\, \bm{(\rho v)}',\, \bm{(\rho E)}',\, \bm{r}'\big]^T $.
+To compute the base flow $\bm{q}_{e,0}$, the code offers the numerical schemes described in section~\ref{sec::Numerical Implementation} to solve the compressible Navier--Stokes equations with any of the available thermochemical models (see section~\ref{sec::Thermochemical and transport models}).